 Max lives in Moss Side, South Manchester.
 He is passionate about achieving social change and inspiring other young people in his community to step into positive possibilities.

-Louisa is working with the Foundation to widen the horizons of young people in Bradford, educate them on the Film & TV industry and the careers available to them and provide hands on experience and credits that will help them to get their foot on the career ladder.
+Through the Fellowship, Louisa wanted to widen the horizons of young people in Bradford, educate them on the film & television industry and the careers available to them, and provide hands-on experience and credits that will help them to get their foot on the career ladder.
+With Skills House Bradford, Louisa has launched 'We’re Rolling', a competition for young Bradford based filmmakers.

-Roukagia is Manchester based law student of Syrian and Ukrainian heritage.
-She is passionate about tackling Islamophobia and amplifying the voices of women from ethnic minority backgrounds, to provide them with access routes into leadership positions in our society.
+Roukagia is Manchester based and of Syrian and Ukrainian heritage.
+She has just completed a law degree.
+Roukagia is passionate about tackling Islamophobia and amplifying the voices of women from ethnic minority backgrounds, to provide them with access routes into leadership positions in our society.

-Over the last few years, Roukagia has been pursuing her passion of social justice and change with youth and women’s organisations in the city of Manchester and nationwide.
-She has worked with various individuals and organisations, including Mayor Andy Burnham, former Speaker John Bercow and MEPs from the European Parliament, to represent young people and women’s voices in UK decision making.
+Over the last few years, Roukagia has been pursuing her passion for social justice and change with youth and women’s organisations in the city of Manchester and nationwide.
+Through the Fellowship Roukagia established Northern Muslim Women and created a film.
+Northern Muslim Women is now partnering with the charity RECLAIM to run a programme for year eight Muslim girls in Manchester.

 Sarah, a mum to two boys, grew up in a small rural village called Highfield where everyone knows each other.
 Having children gave Sarah the drive to help others in her local area.
 After co-founding an organisation which was set up to reduce isolation and loneliness based in Gateshead, she soon realised that those same struggles were very evident on her own estate.

-In September 2020 Sarah opened OurLives.
-Gateshead CIC, its main aim is to raise community wellbeing, be a friend to the community and listen with an open heart.
-Empowering the local community to make changes to their wellbeing will help improve the area.
+In September 2020 Sarah opened OurLives Gateshead CIC, its main aim is to raise community wellbeing, be a friend to the community and improve the local area.
 OurLives works hard to ensure the people in the local community are heard and not forgotten and gives them a safe space where they matter.
+Through the Fellowship Sarah has grown OurLives, forged new partnerships and secured much needed additional funding.

 Savannah started volunteering at a young age, initially with Teesside Hospice.
-Through her volunteering she visited Nepal to refurbish a cancer hospice following the earthquake as part of her Gold Duke of Edinburgh Award.
-She also spent time trekking in the Annapurna Mountains, and later trekking to Everest Base Camp, which led her to joining the British Army.
-However, at 25 Savannah was medically discharged.
+Through her volunteering, she visited Nepal, spent time trekking in the Annapurna Mountains, and later she trekked to Everest Base Camp, which led to her joining the British Army.
+At 25, Savannah was medically discharged.